Mental Capacity Act (MCA) and the COVID-19 crisis

 - A lot of new, or recently retired, staff and volunteers are pouring into the health, social care, and community sectors, and people need to understand the MCA, and its importance in protecting the rights of people with cognitive impairments.

 - The challenges of assessing whether a person has capacity are magnified if being done remotely by telephone or video link.
 Accessing good support – from your colleagues, managers, or information sites – is very important.

 - All aspects of health and social care – including seeking this support – are made more complex by the combination of mass home-working, higher sickness rates, and demands of responding to a nationwide crisis.
 So the challenges of applying the MCA well should not be underestimated.

 - Remember that any best interests decision can only be made between the available options.
 Being subject to a best interests decision is not a passport to services or choices that are not otherwise available to people.
-And so, at the moment, when everyone’s choices are so curtailed, this needs to be borne in mind.
-For instance, a best interests decisions that someone travel to see their family is unlikely to be valid right now, because it runs counter to government requirements on social distancing.
+And so, at the moment, when everyone’s choices are still somewhat curtailed, this needs to be borne in mind.

 - The COVID-19 outbreak is likely to have safeguarding implications, and practitioners need to understand the application of the MCA in safeguarding situations – in brief, that the MCA applies in safeguarding cases, and so if someone is making a capacitated yet seemingly unwise decision about a safeguarding situation, they have the right to do so, provided other people are not put at risk.